 With the variations in forms of media, defamation also takes different forms.
 One of the many elements of defamation is called – Libel.
 It is one of the most commonly observed forms of defamation in the current day and age.

-The term ‘libel’ means defamation by signs, pictures, writing, print, effigies as well as other forms of communication expressed in physical form that negatively affects a person’s reputation, causes public hatred for the person or ridicules a person in her/her profession or business.
+The term ‘libel’ means defamation by signs, pictures, writing, print, effigies as well as other forms of communication expressed in a physical form that negatively affects a person’s reputation, causes public hatred for the person or ridicules a person in her/her profession or business.

 The Law and Libel

 Normally, State Law governs the tort of Libel, although there are some Federal Law which is related to defamatory actions.
 The common law of Libel allows damages to be recovered without actual proof of harm.
 This is generally followed by the State courts, with a few exceptions.
-Traditional laws state that harm to image is presumed from the publication itself.
-However, the First Amendment that secured individuals’ right to freedom of expression, also limit’s the control of State courts to award punishment in libel lawsuits.
-A balancing test is done to address to competing interests, the right of free speech, versus the right to not be defamed or put in a false light.
+Traditional laws state that harm to the image is presumed from the publication itself.
+However, the First Amendment that secured individuals’ right to freedom of expression, also limits the control of State courts to award punishment in libel lawsuits.
+A balancing test is done to address competing interests, the right of free speech, versus the right to not be defamed or put in a false light.

 Popular Libel Lawsuits